tchan128/work-day-scheduler/README.md

 ## About the Project

-This project is a work day scheduler.
-This project is build with mainly javascript, but the HTML and CSS was built out prior.
-This work day scheduler allows users to display events that will be happening during their 9-5 work day.
-Users can modify events and save it locally so that it opens up next time it saves what they have input.
+This project is a workday scheduler.
+This project is built with mainly JavaScript, but the HTML and CSS were built out prior.
+This workday scheduler allows users to display events that will be happening during their 9-5 workday.
+Users can modify events and save them locally so that it opens up the next time it saves what they have input.
 It will also display how many more hours are remaining in the work day.
 Lastly, it will show users which hours/events have passed and which hour/event is currently happening.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>